 Therefore, JAS Uruguay chartered a small aircraft to ensure our customer that the transport was carried out as fast as possible, as well as meeting the required weight and height limitations for their cargo.
 After permits and approvals were acquired and met, a direct flight was planned using a Lear Jet 35 aircraft.

 The pilots removed a few seats to get the space needed for the cargo and used a small crane in order to charge and discharge the piece.
-After 2 hours and 40 minutes of flight from the origin the piece arrived safely at MPN Airport, and on time.
+After 2 hours and 40 minutes of flight from the origin, the piece arrived safely and on time at MPN Airport.